 4. Propose implications of ignoring this challenge.
-A description of the impact a challenge, if left unchecked, can have on a system will help clarify the severity of the challenge.
-This practice is common in most basic scientific literature when the topic is of societal or economic impact including invasion biology, global change, biodiversity studies, and anthropogenic driver studies.
+A description of the impact an unchecked challenge will help clarify the severity of the challenge.
+This practice is common in scientific literature when the topic examines societal or economic impact including invasion biology or global change.
 However, we propose that the trickle-down effects and indirect implications that are not immediately evident must also be examined and discussed.
-For instance, there is compelling evidence that further anthropogenic pressures on carnivore populations will lead to severe declines in populations including potential extinction of keystone species (Bagchi & Mishra, 2006; Johnson et al., 2006; Towns et al., 2009).
-Despite this, anti-carnivore sentiment will likely only grow as climate change and pressures to confine pastoral herders makes livestock more difficult to manage (Jones & Thornton, 2009; Lindsey et al., 2009).
+There is compelling evidence that further anthropogenic pressures on carnivore populations will lead to severe declines in populations including potential extinction of keystone species (Bagchi & Mishra, 2006; Johnson et al., 2006; Towns et al., 2009).
+Despite this, anti-carnivore sentiment will only grow as climate change pressures further confine pastoral herders (Jones & Thornton, 2009; Lindsey et al., 2009).
 Therefore, failure to bridge the implementation gap can impact food security regionally in this situation (Fernández, 2016; Kates et al., 2001).
-Hence, the implications and trickle-down effects are pertinent not only to the direct stakeholders, but also citizens at large—socially and ecologically.
-This is to say that any scientific conversation on solutions should best explicitly consider any and all impacts of a challenge—especially business-as-usual eventualities—even beyond their own work.
-It is our opinion that implications described in basic scientific publications can encompass both the ecology of a system and the people.
+Hence, the implications and trickle-down effects are pertinent not only to the direct stakeholders but also society at large.
+Scientific conversations should thus consider implications that include human needs.

 5. State the direct human needs associated with this challenge.
 It is not common to state the direct needs of humans as part of the process of generating solutions for environmental challenges in many basic science publications.
 The intrinsic value of the ecosystem is impossible to quantify (Davidson, 2013), but linking the challenge and its solutions to direct human needs makes it less likely to be dismissed and ignored.
 This rule would be a novel addition to many basic scientific papers that are not directly coupled to an environmental issue.
-Identifying anthropogenic needs will also prevent the emergence of new, related challenges or pressures on the system in question.
 Bridging the gap between evidence and implementation can also be accomplished by including a proposed strategy for engagement with stakeholders as a mechanism to inform benefits and solutions (Colvin et al., 2016; Reed, 2008).
 Benefits to stakeholders include cultural ecosystem services, and these will in turn further sustainable local planning and more directed science (Tew et al., 2019).
-Not every study has to have global scope or large societal implications, and the scope of the science-practice connection is rarely simple (Regeer et al., 2009).
+Not every study has to have global scope or large societal implications, and practical application is rarely simple (Regeer et al., 2009).
 This is an important boundary to this rule and suggests that it need not apply to every study; but articulating human needs in more ecological system papers will go a long way to filling the gap between acceptable science and collaboration.
 It will also improve the perception of science by the public.
-Mentions of human needs or at least recognition that there are human stakeholders associated with almost every natural ecosystem globally can reduce an ivory-tower effect by showing that scientists do consider people when writing some of our basic science.
+Mentions of human needs or at least recognition that there are human stakeholders associated with almost every natural ecosystem globally can reduce an ivory-tower effect.